JonasManley/Reading-Task-REST/README.md

 When a REST webservice (REST API) is called, the server will transfer a representation of the state of the requested resource to the client. <br>
 E.g. if you ask Facebooks API about a specific user, you will get the whole state: username, name, birthday, emial etc.

-**2. Why is the dissertation considered so important for the software-architectural world?**

 * **Client-Server**:<br>
 By separating the user interface concerns from the data storage concerns, we improve the portability of the user interface across multiple platforms and improve scalability by simplifying the server components.